 -And lastly there are cases of failed vanos high pressure oil pump usually just in early cars made to 2006, again, mostly because of long oil change intervals.
-And, If this oil pump fails then it can destroy the engine.
+And if this oil pump fails then it can destroy the engine, funny stuff.

 “the engine has to be smooth at idle, not rough”

 As in the other BMW M5 engines, oil consumption can be an issue, but if you have slight oil consumption then there is no need to panic.

 The stock rev limiter of this engine is at 8 250 RPM which is already a lot, but you can increase it with various upgrades, although I would definitely not recommend increasing it.

 It really is a unique engine so you have to take very good care of it.
 Don’t abuse the car, use high quality fuel, warm up the engine properly– so keep low RPMs until the oil temperature gauge is somewhere near the middle, because the oil is very thick and it takes longer to warm it up properly.
 Also check the oil level regularly, and remember you need to have clean oil to have a properly working vanos system!

 This V10 engine is equipped with timing chain which is not famous for being prematurely worn out, although in high mileage cars I would consider changing it preventively.